Federal Highway Administration (FHWA), U.S. Department of Transportation (DOT).

 Scope and Methodology

-The team conducted a careful examination of the ODOT NEPA Assignment Program through review of three primary sources of information: project files, ODOT's responses to the pre-audit information request, and interviews with ODOT Central Office and District environmental staff, as well as resource agency staff.
-All reviews focused on objectives related to the six NEPA Assignment Program elements contained in the MOU: program management; documentation and records management; quality assurance/quality control; legal sufficiency; performance measurement; and training.
+The team conducted a careful examination of the ODOT NEPA Assignment Program through a review of ODOT procedures and project documentation, ODOT's PAIR response, and the self-assessment summary report, as well as interviews with ODOT central office and district environmental staff and resource agency staff.
+This review focuses on the following six NEPA Assignment Program elements: (1) program management; (2) documentation and records management; (3) QA/QC; (4) legal sufficiency; (5) performance measurement; and (6) training.

-The team verified information on the ODOT NEPA Assignment Program through review of ODOT policies, guidance, manuals, and reports.
-This included the NEPA Quality Control/Quality Assurance Guidance, ODOT NEPA Assignment Training Plan, and ODOT NEPA Assignment Self-Assessment report.
-The team identified gaps between the information in the documents, project file review, and interviews.
+The team identified gaps between the information from the desktop review of ODOT procedures, PAIR, self-assessment, project file review, and interviews.
 The team documented the results of its reviews and interviews and consolidated the results into related topics or themes.
 From these topics or themes, the team developed the review observations and successful practices.
-The FHWA defines an observation as a statement that explains the condition, criteria, cause, and effect.
-The team considers observations as sufficiently important to urge ODOT to consider improvements or enhancement to the area of project management in its NEPA Assignment Program.
+The audit results are described below.

 Observations and Successful Practices